 Justice League: The Flashpoint Paradox

-In Justice League: The Flashpoint Paradox, Lois Lane will be voiced by Dana Delany.
+In Justice League: The Flashpoint Paradox (2013), Lois Lane is voiced by Dana Delany.
 Who also voiced Lois Lane in Superman: The Animated Series.

 Man of Steel